-The Cracker Barrel Egg In A Basket is a favorite menu item of the Cracker Barrel.
-Did you know you can make these in no time at all at home?
+The Cracker Barrel Egg in a Basket is a favorite breakfast menu item at the restaurant.
+Did you know you can make this at home in no time at all?

 Couple Set to Make Cracker Barrel History

-Make the Cracker Barrel In A Basket at home
+Make the Cracker Barrel Egg in a Basket at Home

 History of Sourdough